enfabrica/enkit/scripts/gee.md

 * `YESYESYES`: If set to a non-zero integer, will cause all yes/no prompts within `gee` to automatically select "yes".

+* `gee` looks in a few places to find the tools it needs, but if gee has a hard time finding the right version of a tool, you can force `gee` to use a specific path by setting any or all of the variables `GIT`, `JQ`, `GH`, and `ENKIT`.

 * The following environment variables can be set to a curses color value to override gee's default color scheme.
 (The `gee colortest` command can be used to dump a color table and examples of the current color scheme.)